 3. Two-income households should save more

-A recent study from the Center for Retirement Research at Boston College finds that two-income households aren’t saving any more for retirement than other savers.
+A 2019 study from the Center for Retirement Research at Boston College finds that two-income households aren’t saving more for retirement than other savers.
 According to the research, in many dual-earning households, only one person has a 401(k).

 The result, according to the research, is that dual-earning households with only one saver may be saving less of their household income than they should be.

 Don’t assume that just because one of you is socking away money through work, that’s enough.
 If only one of you has access to an employer’s plan, review your household budget and consider making bigger contributions to the 401(k) to reach your goals.